-Wire transfer fraud has become so prevalent that the FBI recently issued a public service announcement regarding the issue.
-In this announcement, the FBI noted that this type of fraud has grown by more than 100% each of the past three years and that firm losses in 2018 alone eclipsed $12 billion.
+Wire transfer fraud has become so prevalent that the FBI issued a public service announcement‡ regarding the issue.
+In this announcement, the FBI noted that this type of fraud has grown by more than 100% from June 2016 to July 2019, resulting in a loss of over $26 billion dollars.

 In BEC schemes, there typically aren’t any malicious links at all.
 Rather, the objective is to find a way to impersonate a trusted decision maker.
 One common example is perpetrators impersonating a company executive and sending an email “as” that executive requesting completion of a wire transfer.

 To maximize likelihood of success, perpetrators may conduct detailed research and extensive social engineering, They may know, for example, that your company is engaged in a particular project with a particular vendor.
 They may have gathered personal information about the company executive through prior attacks on the HR department—information that may help them create a request that perfectly mirrors genuine wiring instructions.